Training Multi-Layer Over-Parametrized Neural Network in Subquadratic Time: Introduction

-Our main result can be summarized in the following three theorems, with one analyzing the convergence behavior of a general Gram-based optimization framework, one designing an efficient algorithm to realize the subqudratic cost per iteration, and the third is a novel algorithm to solve tensor-based regression in high precision and fast, which is a key step in our meta algorithm.
+Our main results can be summarized in the following theorems: the first analyzes the convergence behavior of a general Gram-based optimization framework and the second designs an efficient algorithm to achieve subquadratic cost per iteration.

-Throughout this paper, we will use $n$ to denote the number of training data points, $d$ to denote the dimension of input data points, $m$ to denote the width of the network and $L$ to denote the number of layers of the network.
-We use $\lambda_L$ to denote the smallest eigenvalue of the neural tangent kernel induced by our neural network.
-We use $f_t\in \R^n$ to denote the prediction of neural network at time $t$.
+Throughout this paper, we use $n$ to denote the number of training data points, $d$ to represent the dimension of input data points, $m$ for the width of the network, and $L$ for the number of layers in the network.
+We denote the smallest eigenvalue of the neural tangent kernel induced by our neural network as $\lambda_L$ and the prediction of the neural network at time $t$ as $f_t \in \R^n$.

-Our first theorem demonstrates the fast convergence rate of our algorithm. \begin{theorem}[Convergence, informal version of Theorem~\ref{thm:conv_app}] Suppose the width of the neural network satisfies $m\geq \poly(n,L,\lambda_L)$, then there exists an algorithm (Algorithm~\ref{alg:main}) such that, over the randomness of initialization of the network and the algorithm, with probability at least $1-e^{-\Omega(\log^2 n)}$, we have
+Our first theorem demonstrates the fast convergence rate of our algorithm. \begin{theorem}[Convergence] Suppose the width of the neural network satisfies $m = \poly(n, \lambda_L^{-1}, L)$.
+Then, there exists an algorithm (Algorithm~\ref{alg:main}) such that, over the randomness of initialization of the network and the algorithm, with probability at least $1 - 1/\poly(n)$, we have

 \end{theorem}